dreger/audaciousfox.net/content/linked/ios-12-device-compatibility.md

 This isn't just a new-features thing — it's a security thing too.

 Manufacturers are often playing a game of cat-and-mouse with exploits and hackers; every update eliminates any number of vulnerabilities, and the more nefarious folks need to start looking for alternative ways to compromise your device.
-However, once a device maker stops pushing out updates, it's only a matter of time before your device become susceptible.
+However, once a device maker stops pushing out updates, it's only a matter of time before your device becomes susceptible.